 The history of Almeria, Spain, goes way back

-The city was officially founded in 955 by Arabs, but there are indications that the city already existed in the Roman era, albeit much smaller.
+The Arabs officially founded the city in 955, but there are indications that the city already existed in Roman times, albeit much smaller.

 A new cathedral

-In 1522 the city was almost destroyed by an earthquake, and only 700 inhabitants remained.
-The city built a new cathedral on the site of the old mosque, the Catedral de la Encarnición de Almería.
-The temple was created as a fortress to protect against the pirates.
 Today, the diocese of Amería resides in it.
 The cathedral attracts Christians from the full area, but the city continues to suffer from earthquakes, droughts and piracy.
-In the 18th century did the city begin to flourish again, under the influence of mining activities in the area.
+In the 18th century did the city begin to flourish again, under the influence of mining activities in the area of Almeria.
 From 1810 to 1812 the town was occupied by France.
 In the time that follows, parks, squares and canals arise, and the city will be piped and drained.
-However, it is only after the Second World War that the town has been restored to its full glory.
+However, it took until after World War II to restore the city to its full glory.

 This rich history ensures that there are influences from many cultures in Almeria.
 The Alcazaba is still in the same condition as it was in the Muslim era.